Veggie Pinwheels Recipe

 Like my easy Mini Caprese Skewers, there are one of my Easy Appetizer Recipes you will want to bookmark.

-Broccoli.
-At your local grocery store, you might even find a broccoli slaw with carrots and broccoli shredded together which would be perfect.
+- Broccoli.
+At your local grocery store, you might even find broccoli slaw with carrots and broccoli shredded together, which would be perfect.

 - Add cream cheese to a medium bowl, and smooth it out with a fork.